BBai-Tips/bbai/INSTALL.md

 ## Obtaining an Anthropic API Key

 To use BBai, you'll need an Anthropic API key.
+This is different from your Anthropic chat console login.
 Follow these steps:

 1. Go to the [Anthropic API Console](https://console.anthropic.com/settings/keys)
 2. Sign in or create an account if you don't have one
-3. Generate a new API key
+3. Click on 'Create Key' to generate a new API key
+4. Copy the API key (make sure to save it securely, as you won't be able to view it again)
-4. Copy the API key and add it to your `.bbai/config.yaml` file
+5. Add the API key to your `.bbai/config.yaml` file

+Remember to keep your API key confidential and never share it publicly.

 ## Verifying Installation